4.8out of 3,000+ reviews

 Tips for Short-Term Visitors

 Short-term visitors staying in the United States for less than one year typically don’t buy their own car.
-Here’s what to do if you’re renting a car or plan to borrow someone else’s car while you’re there.
+Here’s what to do if you’re renting a car or plan to borrow someone else’s car.

 Getting on someone else’s policy: If you’ll live with someone who already has a car insurance policy and you’ll be borrowing their car, your best option by far for cheap car insurance is to be added as a temporary driver on their policy.
 Keep in mind that if you don’t have a driving history in the U.S., you’re going to be considered high-risk, and premiums might be high.

 Rental car insurance: When you rent a car, usually the car rental company will provide you insurance or you can qualify through your credit card.
-Give a call to your credit card company and the car rental company you plan to use to make sure things are squared away before you arrive.
+Call your credit card company and the car rental company you plan to use to make sure things are squared away before you arrive.

 International Car Insurance for Long-Term Visitors